 In the south of the Peak District, lies a small village known for its cheese-making and mining past.
 These days, more people visit the village for its farm shop, tea rooms and to enjoy a scenic Hartington walk in the countryside.

 And with good reason, Hartington is located on the River Dove.
 Which runs through the picturesque and charming Beresford Dale and Wolfscote Dale.
 Both are perfect for visiting on this 5.3-mile walk from Hartington Peak District and back.

-This helpful guide has all the information you need for a fun day out – where to park, route directions and GPX downloads.
+This helpful guide has all the information you need for a fun day out – where to park, the step-by-step Hartington walking route directions and a GPX download.

 Distance: 5.3 miles/8.6 kilometres

 Walking time: 2 to 3 hours